 A standard page is defined as 2,400 characters, including spaces.
-Unless otherwise stated, the front page, bibliography, table of contents and any attachments are not included in the page count.
-Footnotes are included.
+Unless otherwise stated, the front page, bibliography, table of contents and any appendices are not included in the page count.
+Footnotes are included in the page count.

 Other participants at the examination